 Now when you know the importance of social media for your small business, it’s time you should learn some strategies on how to use Facebook, Twitter, and LinkedIn to grow your business.

-Facebook, LinkedIn and Twitter are often lumped into the same general category of marketing, but they are actually quite different.
-Both audiences and the platforms call for slightly different types of messaging and offer small business owners different options to connect with their desired user.
+Facebook, LinkedIn, and Twitter are often lumped into the same general category of marketing, but they are actually quite different.
+Both audiences and the platforms call for slightly different types of messaging and offer small business owners different options to connect with their desired users.